Indiana University School of Nursing: Early facilities

-Until the completion of the IU School of Medicine's academic building (Emerson Hall) on the present-day IUPUI campus, nursing students attended classes at Long Hospital and at the IU medical school's facility at Market Street and Senate Avenue, which was several blocks east of the hospital.
+Until the completion of the IU School of Medicine's academic building (Emerson Hall) on the present-day Indiana University Indianapolis campus, nursing students attended classes at Long Hospital and at the IU medical school's facility at Market Street and Senate Avenue, which was several blocks east of the hospital.
 After the new building opened in 1919, nursing students used its laboratories, as well as classroom space in Long Hospital.
-With the opening of the James Whitcomb Riley Hospital for Children in 1924 and the William H. Coleman Hospital for Women in 1927, both of which are located on the IUPUI campus, clinical training opportunities were significantly increased for nurses in the areas of pediatrics, maternity, and gynecology.
+With the opening of the James Whitcomb Riley Hospital for Children in 1924 and the William H. Coleman Hospital for Women in 1927, both of which are located on the IU Indianapolis campus, clinical training opportunities were significantly increased for nurses in the areas of pediatrics, maternity, and gynecology.
 Completion of the Kiwanis Wing (1930) and the Rotary Convalescent Home (1931) at Riley Hospital further expanded IU's hospital services and clinical training facilities in Indianapolis.

 During its first years of operation in Indianapolis, IU had no residence halls for nurses on campus.
 IU hospital nurses and student nurses were housed on a private floor of Long Hospital and in nearby homes, referred to as cottages, that the university had purchased or leased.
 Between 1923 and 1925, small stucco cottages for nursing student housing were built near Long Hospital and after Riley Hospital was completed in 1924, a few student nurses were housed the hospital's intern and nursing wing.
-Increased the demand for nurses and additional enrollment of nursing students made it necessary to construct additional housing.
+Increased demand for nurses and additional enrollment of nursing students made it necessary to construct additional housing.

-Ball Residence for Nurses, which was dedicated on October 7, 1928, was the first permanent resident for nursing students on the IU campus in Indianapolis.
+Ball Residence for Nurses, which was dedicated on October 7, 1928, was the first permanent residence for nursing students on the IU campus in Indianapolis.
 Funding for its construction came from a $500,000 gift from IU trustee George A. Ball of the Ball Brothers of Muncie, Indiana.
 The residence hall was named in honor of the Ball family.
 George Ball donated an additional $10,000 to improve the landscape around Ball Residence in 1929 and create the Nurses' Sunken Garden and Convalescent Park, which included formal gardens and Robert William Davidson's bronze statue, "Eve," at the center of a fountain.
-The fountain and statue were installed when garden was completed in 1934.
+The fountain and statue were installed when the garden was completed in 1934.
 Students nicknamed the statue "Flo" in tribute to Florence Nightingale.

 In 1966, a year after construction began on IU Hospital (the present-day IU Health University Hospital), the IU School of Nursing began planning a building of its own.
-The new academic building on the IUPUI campus was dedicated in May 1974.
+The new academic building on the Indianapolis campus was dedicated in May 1974.